Almost sure contraction for diffusions on $\mathbb R^d$. Application to generalised Langevin diffusions: Introduction

 To conclude this introduction, we sum up the main contributions of this work: \begin{itemize} \item Some characterizations of the contraction property for diffusion processes on $\R^d$ with constant diffusion matrices are provided.
 This is Theorem~\ref{thm:contraction} below. \item We establish sharp sufficient and necessary conditions on $U$ and $\gamma$ for a contraction property to hold for the Langevin process \eqref{eq:Langevin_cinetique} in Proposition~\ref{prop:NSconditionLangevin}.
-This provides quantitative convergence and concentration inequalities for both pinned and unpinned non-equilibrium anharmonic chains of oscillators, see Propositions~\ref{prop:out-of-eq1} and \ref{prop:out-of-eq2}. \item A contraction property for the generalised Langevin processes \eqref{eq:EDS} is established in Theorem~\ref{thm:contractLangevin} under conditions that cover very degenerated cases such as \eqref{eq:ABgeneralK}.
-It is shown in Proposition~\ref{prop:L2} how to deduce from this a decay in $L^2$ (without using a regularization argument). \end{itemize} The remainder of this article is organised in three parts that are mostly independent.
+This provides quantitative convergence and concentration inequalities for both pinned and unpinned non-equilibrium anharmonic chains of oscillators, see Propositions~\ref{prop:out-of-eq1} and \ref{prop:out-of-eq2}. \item We prove a contraction property for the so-called Generalised Langevin processes (see \eqref{eq:EDS} below) in Theorem~\ref{thm:contractLangevin} under conditions that cover very degenerated cases.
+It is shown in Proposition~\ref{prop:L2} how to deduce from this a decay in $L^2$ (without regularization arguments). \end{itemize} The remainder of this article is organised in three parts that are mostly independent.
 Section~\ref{Sec:courbure_general} is concerned, in a general framework, with the question of almost sure contraction.
 It is decomposed as Section~\ref{Subsec:resultat_courbure} where the main result of this part (Theorem~\ref{thm:contraction}) is stated and proven; Section~\ref{SubSec:concentration} where classical arguments for obtaining concentration inequalities from Theorem~\ref{thm:contraction} are adapted; Section~\ref{Subsec:PDMP} where a non-diffusive example, for which Theorem~\ref{thm:contraction} is false, is discussed.
 The second part, Section~\ref{sec:dampedHD}, concerns the standard Langevin process and chains of oscillators: we will check in Section~\ref{Sec:suffit-pas} that the convexity of $U$ is not sufficient to get a contraction, and present the results for the chains of oscillators in Section~\ref{Sec:chains}.
 Third, Section~\ref{Sec:LangevinGeneralisee} is devoted to the study of generalised Langevin diffusions.
-After a more detailed presentation of these processes (Section~\ref{SubSec:LangevinGeneral}), Section~\ref{Sec:contractLangevinGeneralise} contains the main result of this part (Theorem~\ref{thm:contractLangevin}), which extends the results of \cite{BolleyGuillinMalrieu,Chatterji1,Dalalyan} to some generalised Langevin diffusions, meaning that there is a contraction if $U$ is uniformly convex with bounded Hessian and the friction is high enough; finally, we will see in Section~\ref{Subsec:L2} that the contraction property yields an $L^2$ convergence speed, despite the process being non-reversible.
+After presentation of these processes (in Section~\ref{SubSec:Generalized}) and some motivations (in Section~\ref{SubSec:LangevinGeneral}), Section~\ref{Sec:contractLangevinGeneralise} contains the main result of this part (Theorem~\ref{thm:contractLangevin}), which extends the results of \cite{BolleyGuillinMalrieu,Chatterji1,Dalalyan} to some generalised Langevin diffusions, meaning that there is a contraction if $U$ is uniformly convex with bounded Hessian and the friction is high enough; finally, we will see in Section~\ref{Subsec:L2} that the contraction property yields an $L^2$ convergence speed, despite the process being non-reversible.